Authorised Push Payment (APP) Compensation

 What’s more, cyber-criminals often get access to your data because the necessary security processes are not in place.
 If you have become the victim of push payment fraud because of the negligence of your bank (or any other organisation), you may be able to claim compensation.

-Making a push payment fraud claim
+Making an authorised push payment fraud claim

 What can we do?